oilnam/fabadig/README.md

 Install and Running
 -------------------
+    $ git clone https://github.com/oilnam/fabadig.git
+    $ cd fabadig
     $ pip install BeautifulSoup4
     $ pip install Jinja2
-    $ git clone https://github.com/oilnam/fabadig.git
-    $ cd fabadig
-    $ emacs rabbit.py
+    $ nano rabbit.py

-replace `r = Rabbit('facebook-oilnam’)` with (the path to) your own data directory and run the script with no args.
+replace `r = Rabbit('facebook-oilnam’)` with (the path to) your own data directory and run the script with no args:
+    $ python rabbit.py

  It might take a little while depending on the size of your `message.htm` (still less then a minute on my Macbook Pro).

 Authors
 -------